Renz2299/mp4_eco_roots/README.md

 **Commits from 23rd Dec:**

 The home app was created using the command 'mkdir -p startapp home'.
 To setup the home app, it was added to the installed apps within the settings.py file and a path was added to the project urls.py file.
-Then the index.html file was created within the home/templates/home folder including a single h1 saying 'It Works!' simply to test that the home app is setup and working correctly when running the server.
+The index.html file was created within the home/templates/home folder including a single h1 saying 'It Works!' simply to test that the home app is setup and working correctly when running the server.
 To allow the index page to render a view was added to the home/views.py file called 'index' and this path was included within the home/urls.py file.

 ![Index.html rendering correctly](readme_imgs/templates_setup_2.png)